You may wish to see an introductory page to this section first.

 Thomas Pennant - A Journey from London to the Isle of Wight - 1801.

 Eventually the area of the harbour was reclaimed and today Brading is at a distance from the sea.
-The traditional account which stated that its church was the oldest one of the island was confirmed to some extent in 1879 by the discovery of the remains of a Roman villa.
+In 1879 the traditional account which stated that its church was the oldest one of the island was confirmed to some extent by the discovery of the remains of a Roman villa.

 Roman Villa of Brading: Exhibition and Visitor Centre